 Taleb seems to be a cross between two characters that serve as his alter ego: The bookish Nero Tulip and the street-smart Tony DiBenedetto (better known as Fat Tony).
 In their own way, both men seem to have insulated themselves against fragility—which, in the world of trade, often passes for plain stupidity, or the inability to see clearly due to the deceptive effects of higher education, especially in top business schools.
 It is true that Taleb has an MBA from the Wharton School and a Ph.D. from Paris, but he did his doctoral work after working as a trader.

 Taleb doesn’t believe in the idea of a moderation or the “golden middle” (that’s the road to perdition), but in the barbell model, a system of extremes that balance themselves out (prudence on one end, extreme risk-taking on the other).
 Making things safe is to make them fragile (vulnerable to Black Swans).
 Like occasional forest fires, complex systems need “the right amount of stress and disorder” to remain healthy.
 Mistakes and the tragedies of others benefit us because they show us the way to be better prepared for future ones, even if the exact nature of the latter can’t be predicted.
 To get in serious “but not terminal” trouble is the best way to avoid degradation.
 Since past worst-case scenarios are not predictors of ones to come, and since our track record of forecasting rare events is virtually zero, we have no option but to be subjected to regular stressors as a preparation for Black Swans.
 He compares this situation to hormesis (a term coined in 1888 by a German toxicologist), which means administering small doses of poison in the body to stimulate growth.
 This is not a blanket panacea, for induced harm can also be negative.
-The use of antibiotics, for example, can lead to antibiotic resistance and causing even more harm.
+The use of antibiotics, for example, can lead to antibiotic resistance and cause even more harm.

 One would think that a man like Taleb would be an apostle for the new culture of innovation, yet he is mostly contemptuous of the fad he calls “neomania.”
 People forget that we owe the Industrial Revolution to “hobbyists and the English rector” and medical and pharmaceutical discoveries to chance, not to some research proposal or strategic planning.
 Equally wrongheaded is the belief that education (theory) causes wealth (or practice), while it is the reverse that is actually true.
 Oil-rich countries are wealthy, but this wealth is not the outcome of Arab education systems.
 Wealth is produced by non-intellectual, street-smart practitioners who, like Fat Tony, don’t succumb to false causal links.
 They don’t get distracted by theory and knowledge of history.
 The same holds true for other areas.
 Most of the great architectural work of antiquity didn’t rely on math, and yet it has lasted for centuries and even millennia.
 Like the Swiss franc trader, practitioners keep their eyes on the prize.
 “We create theories out of practice,” insists Taleb.
 Academics and theorists are only good at lecturing birds on how to fly!
 Prosperous Switzerland, with its unremarkable education system, is a good illustration of the superiority practice over abstract knowledge.
 But as it turns towards more formal education, it may lose its edge.